A Responsible Driving Attitude: Understanding The Consequences of ErrorsUpdated Nov. 25, 2020

 In this type of error, the driver has made a poor decision based on their assessment of the roadway environment, which has then led to a crash.

-In crashes which fall into this category, the driver has failed to exercise reasonable and effective control over their vehicle.
+In crashes that fall into this category, the driver has failed to exercise reasonable and effective control over their vehicle.
 Over-steering and failure to control velocity on hills are two examples of performance errors.

 “Non-performance” basically describes a situation in which the driver has failed to take some necessary action.
 For instance, a crash as a result of the driver falling asleep would fall into this category.